imgag/ngs-bits/doc/tools/BedCoverage.md

 	                  Default value: '1'
 	  -in <file>      Input BED file (note that overlapping regions will be merged before processing).
 If unset, reads from STDIN.
 	                  Default value: ''
+	  -mode <enum>    Mode to optimize run time.
+Use 'panel' mode if only a small part of the data in the BAM file is processed, e.g. a sub-panel of an exome
+	                  Default value: 'default'
+	                  Valid: 'default,panel'
 	  -out <file>     Output BED file.
 If unset, writes to STDOUT.
 	                  Default value: ''